corcor27/Introduction_to_machine_learning_in_R/_episodes/04-regression.md

 >![graph of the test regression data](../fig/petal_l_w.png) {: .output}

-We can also look at how well our linear model fits the data by examining the p values.
+We can also look at how well our linear model fits the data by examining the p values and also have our model predict values for Petal width.

 ~~~
 summary(lm(Petal.Width ~ Petal.Length, data=iris))
+newdata = data.frame(Petal.Length=c(2,3,5))
+predict(lm_fit, newdata)
 ~~~
 {: .language-r}